j-2k/j-2k.github.io/_posts/2023-11-21-shelltexture.markdown

 ## Part 0.5 - What is Shell Texturing?
 Simply put it's an optimized technique for rendering certain types of geometries that might be difficult to render due to them requiring high amounts of polygons/triangles where instead of using "real" geometry you fake the effect with shells (or meshes).

-For example, 100 blades of grass or hair with real geometry, will require triangles for every single "strand", the issue with this is that let's say each "strand" will contain 10 triangles and that 10 triangles spanned throughout having a 100 blades (100 * 10 = 1000 tris already, 100 blades is nothing btw) can be exponentially expensive.
+For example, 100 blades of grass or hair with real geometry, will require triangles for every single "strand", the issue with this is that let's say each "strand" will contain 10 triangles and that 10 triangles spanned throughout having a 100 blades (100 * 10 = 1000 tris already, 100 blades is nothing btw) can be potentially expensive, on top of all the physics calcuations in the vertex shader & etc.

 However, since computers are turbo-fast nowadays there are ways to get good real physics & graphics when it comes to hair, fur, & grass, etc. But, discussing that is out of the scope of this video.

 #### How does Shell Texturing solve this issue?
 Shell texturing uses a technique where we duplicate the base mesh of an object on top of each other while killing certain pixels on the mesh to give off a shape of exactly what we want.
 For example, grass & fur/hair can all be done using this method, as you can see in these pictures.

-Since we duplicate the base mesh we don't create many triangles (assuming you are doing it right) & this method won't require tons of triangles like a geometry grass shader for example.
-However, this method is still prone to optimization issues such as overdraw, just go watch Acerola's video where he covers it.
+Since we duplicate the base mesh a couple of times (show examples of this on-screen from #acerolafurrychallenge) to create an effect we want like fur, we don't create many triangles (assuming you are doing it right) like a geometry grass shader for example.
+However, this method is still prone to optimization issues such as overdraw, if you'd like to learn about overdraw just go watch Acerola's video where he covers it.

 ---